Working memory definition and description.

 - Complex learning

-Dr. D'Esposito focuses his neuroscience research on the enhancement of working memory function.
-He has shown the positive effect of goal-based self management training on working memory capacity.
-Other work, including LEC's research on the impact of BrainWare Safari on a range of cognitive skills, including working memory, various studies using Fast ForWord and studies by Torkel Klingberg at the Karolinska Institute in Sweden, have also demonstrated the potential to increase working memory.
+Dr. D'Esposito has shown the positive effect of goal-based self management training on working memory capacity.
+Other works, including LEC's research on how BrainWare Safari builds working memory, various studies using Fast ForWord and work by the Karolinska Institute in Sweden, have also demonstrated the potential to increase working memory.